BigMikeM/reacto-problems/tree-traversal.md

 - `depthFirstPostOrder`

 Each of these function will take a node of the tree and a callback that prints the node value.
-The function will iterate through the child nodes, calling the callback function on each of them.
-The difference between them is the order in which they iterate.

 ---